 - A mineral bone material

-If you’re going to have a dental implant surgery in the near future and you have poor bone density, there are two ways that Dr. Kaplansky can perform your Gasport bone graft in one of two ways:
+If you’re planning on dental implant surgery in the near future, and you have reduced bone density, Dr. Kaplansky can perform your Gasport bone graft in one of two ways:

-- If you need extensive bone grafting, he may recommend a completely separate surgery beforehand to improve your bone’s density.
+- If you need extensive bone grafting, he may recommend a completely separate surgery beforehand to improve your bone density

-- If you have enough healthy bone to support the implant but you need a little extra bone for the dental implant to fit snugly around the sides, Dr. Kaplansky may take bone shavings generated during the implant surgery and perform a bone graft as part of the same surgery.
+- If you have enough healthy bone to support a dental implant, but you need a little extra bone for the dental implant to fit snugly around the sides, Dr. Kaplansky may take bone shavings generated during the implant surgery and perform a bone graft as part of the same surgery

-In both cases, he makes sure that your implants have a healthy, sturdy base.
+In both cases, Dr. Kaplansky makes sure that your dental implants have a healthy, sturdy base.